Bible, Baggage, and an Empathetic Approach

 In Way of the Spirit we relate to the Bible in varied ways—with great love, fearful skepticism, or deep-seated allergies to the blatant sexism, racism, colonialism, homophobia, and violence it contains.
 Sometimes we come to the text with jumbled reactions not reconsidered since youth.
 So, please be reassured that many perspectives are welcome.

 In Way of the Spirit, we practice an experiential approach to the Bible guided by the Holy.
-The first retreat introduces an “empathetic” lens.
-Guest presenter, Wess Daniels, offered a helpful blog post: The Company We Keep: Empathy and Reading the Bible Together.
+Former guest presenter, Wess Daniels, introduces an “empathetic” lens in a helpful blog post: The Company We Keep: Empathy and Reading the Bible Together.
 We encourage engagement with a variety of translations and helpful resources for historical/cultural context.

 Each retreat includes a reference list of passages related to the retreat theme.
 Lectio Divina and Friendly Bible Study reflect the heart of our approach.
 Guided reflection exercises during sessions invite you to explore in new ways.
 A daily worship may include a spoken “message” on a relevant Bible text by a facilitator.